The dashboard for each individual database provides detailed information about your database.

 - Time spent in Database - The total time spent executing SQL statements during the specified time period.

 - Changes - Changes made to the database configuration parameters.

 - Max CPU - It displays the CPU cores present in the database server and is disabled by default.
 The CPU core count is collected using SQL (for Oracle, DB2, and MSSQL) and Hardware monitoring (if enabled for MySQL, PostgreSQL and Sybase).

 - Top 10 SQL Wait States (not available for Couchbase): Activities that contribute to the time it takes the database to service the request.
 The wait states consuming the most time may point to performance bottlenecks.
 For example, a db file sequential read wait state may be caused by segment header contention on indexes or by disk contention.
 See your database platform documentation for descriptions of the SQL wait states.
 For example:

 - Description - Used by background worker that waits on events on queue to process checkpoint requests.

-- Recommended Action - You should be able to safely ignore this one as it just indicates the checkpoint background worker is waiting for work to do.
-I suppose if you thought you had issues with checkpoints not working or log truncation you might see if this worker ever "wakes up".
+- Recommended Action - You should be able to safely ignore this action because it indicates that the checkpoint background worker is waiting for work to do.
+If you thought you had issues with checkpoints not working or log truncation, you might see if this worker ever "wakes up".
 Expect higher wait times as this will only wake up when there is work to do.